 Scallops are my all time favorite seafood.
 Always have been since I was a kid.
 I remember as a kid there were take out restaurants everywhere that served fish and chips.
 For some reason there aren’t any left.
-My Great Aunt Maude and my Grandfather used to bring my brother and I to the take outs and say order what you want.
-I always ordered fried scallop and my brother clams.
+My Great Aunt Maude and my Grandfather used to bring my brother and I to the take outs and say “order what you want”.
+I always ordered fried scallops and my brother clams.
 Those were the days.

 I saw a recipe on Ciao Italia.
 Mary Ann’s recipe is seared scallops with spinach.
 I am not a lover of cooked spinach so decided I would replace with escarole.
 Hence my version of her recipe Seared Scallops and Escarole.

 When I go out to eat and see scallops on the menu, I always ask if they are dry.
 Some have no idea what I am talking about, some say yes and when the meal comes I find out that is not the truth and some know right away what they are serving.
 So it really is a crap shoot what you get when you go out to eat.
-And be careful some of the best restaurants do not served dry scallops.
+And be careful some of the best restaurants “do not” served dry scallops.
 It could be because the price this past weekend was $21.99 a pound.
 I got 3/4 pound which gave me 16 scallops.
 Perfect.
 8 for me and 8 for you….
+I think I have come to the point of avoiding ordering scallops so I won’t be disappointed….

 Back to the recipe.
 In Mary Ann’s recipe, she used spinach.
 I do not like a heap of sauteed spinach.
 Too slimy for me.
 It’s a texture thing.
 There is one thing I make all the time and would be perfect….Escarole.
 I love it as a side sauteed in a little olive oil and garlic.
 Quick, easy and delicious.The recipe calls for you to roast the cherry tomatoes in the oven.
 I didn’t have time for a weeknight meal, so I sauteed them in a little olive oil on the stove until the skins started to burst and they started to wilt.
 Actually I did the escarole and tomatoes at the same time in separate pans.
 Yes, multi tasking….The sauce is super easy to make.